mahmoudbasiony/reviewshake-widgets/readme.txt

 == Changelog ==

-= 1.1.0 = 01 Dec 2021
+= 1.1.0 = 8 Dec 2021
-* Feature: add autocomplete google places list to google review source.
+* Google Reviews are now much easier to obtain: you just choose the Google Place from an autocomplete list - no API keys or place IDs required, and you get instant results.

 = 1.0.0 = 20 July 2021
 * Initial release.